Flagsmith/flagsmith-docs/docs/advanced-use/flag-analytics.md

 your codebase and platform once they have been rolled out and everyone is comfortable with them running in production.

-Once you have removed the evaluation code from your code base, its nice to be sure that all references to that flag have been removed, and that removing the flag itself from Flagsmith will not cause any unforseen issues.
+Once you have removed the evaluation code from your code base, its nice to be sure that all references to that flag have been removed, and that removing the flag itself from Flagsmith will not cause any unforeseen issues.
 Flag Analytics help with this.

 Flag Analytics can also be helpful when identifying integration issues.
 Occasionally errors can creep into your code